|When is International Men’s Day?|

 |Tips to Improve Men’s Mental Health|

-International Men’s Day honors the positive contributions that men make to the world, their homes, and their communities.
+International Men’s Day honours the positive contributions that men make to the world, their homes, and their communities.
 Every year, International Men’s Day is commemorated to appreciate the contributions of men and boys to the country, society, and community at large.
-International Mens Day was first observed in India in 2007 by India Family, a renowned men’s rights organization.
+International Men’s Day was first observed in India in 2007 by India Family, a renowned men’s rights organisation.

 When is International Men’s Day?

 International Men’s Day is celebrated on November 19th every year.
 In fact, a whole week in November is recognized to be “men’s health week” to raise awareness about men’s health and wellness and encourage them to become mentally and physically healthy men in the society.